ringisme/PIWA/Update_logs.md

 ## 10.23

-- Revised several "For loop" structure to "Function"
+- Replaced several "For loop" structure with "Apply function"
 - Rearranged the core files